buddhamagnet/cv/employment.md

 Have also made a couple of trips to the Tower (where the journalists live) to introduce the graphics and front end team to the joys of selenium testing.

-Currently working on a project to decouple the Economist paywall from Drupal and help move The Economist towards a service-oriented archiecture.
+Recenly completed a project to decouple the Economist paywall from Drupal and help move The Economist towards a service-oriented archiecture.
 This project is pure javascript (with an admixture of jquery and underscore), tested using jasmine and phantom.
 The application also utilises local storage to store pre-compiled paywall templates.

+Currently working on the Economist mobile project, starting with a mobile paywall.

 ### [UNBOUND](http://unbound.co.uk) JUNE 2011 - JUNE 2012